-sending written notice of revocation or change to the Secretary at our offices, 4B Cedar Brook Drive, Cranbury, New Jersey 08512; or informing the Secretary and voting in person at the meeting.
+sending written notice of revocation or change to the Secretary at our offices, 4B Cedar Brook Drive, Cranbury, New Jersey 08512; or informing the Secretary and voting your shares electronically at the virtual annual meeting.

 To be effective, a later-dated proxy or written revocation or change must arrive at our corporate offices before the start of the meeting.